Wbrown633/astrotino_website/_posts/2025-01-27-A prime interview question.md

 ![Example Image](/assets/images/square_root_pics/Pasted image 20250108181002.png)

-Here we can see the logical flow of the code and it properly short circuiting.
+Here we can see the logical flow of the code properly short circuiting.
 Next let's take a look at how it looks when N is prime.

 ![Example Image](/assets/images/square_root_pics/Pasted image 20250108181244.png)